rhpit/paws/doc/install.rst

 	sudo pip install paws-cli

 **Installing by RPM**

-RPM is available at https://copr.fedorainfracloud.org/coprs/eduardocerqueira/paws/ You will notice after install rpm we recommend running a pip to install some python libraries needed by PAWS providers.
-It is because those libraries are outdated by rpm and newest versions are provided by pip.

-Below follow the steps to install PAWS for each of supported OS
+RPM is available at https://copr.fedorainfracloud.org/coprs/eduardocerqueira/paws/ Below follow the steps to install PAWS for each of supported OS

 CentOS